hjnpark/QCARWorkflow/README.md

 This will resubmit ALL the failed jobs in all of the dataset in the server.
 """
 ```
-If "ERROR" status persists, you can "reset" the datset with a new specification (or add a new pecification with a different method and basis) and run the calculations again until all the jobs are "COMPLETED" successfully.
+If "ERROR" status persists, you can "reset" the datset with a new specification (or add a new specification to the previous dataset with different methods and bases) and run the calculations again until all the jobs are "COMPLETED" successfully.

 If you want to resubmit failed jobs only from a specific dataset, you can use the script below.
  ```python